-- 1. Parent/s or guardian/s need to notify the office in writing or by phone no later than 10 a.m. of the day to request an early dismissal of a student. - 2.
-Latest early dismissal time allowed is one (1) hour before the regular dismissal time on any given day. - 3.
-Each student will be allowed to have a maximum of three (3) early dismissal requests granted during the school year, except for medical and/or emergency cases.
+1. Parent/s or guardian/s need to notify the office in writing or by phone no later than 10 a.m. of the day to request an early pick up of a student.

+2. Latest early pick up time allowed is one (1) hour before the regular dismissal time on any given day.

+3. Each student will be allowed to have a maximum of three (3) early pick up requests granted during the school year, except for medical and/or emergency cases.